 “Warrant for the taking of Esq Tom an Indian etc. This is by Mr Cornelius Maddox who is design’d to Endeavour to find a Pomunkey Indian call’d Esq Tom, who is accused to be one of them that murdered the Woman and Children in Virginia, Therefore would have you assist him what in you lies towards the discovery and taking of the Indian and for soe doing this shall be yor Warrant Given under my hand the day and year above Written.”[xxx]

-It seems, based on numerous court documents, that the Colony was on the verge of a disastrous war with the surrounding Indians, and Esquire Tom had attempted to incite the war by killing the woman (scalping her) and her children, and then falsely blaming the killings on Virginia’s Piscataway Indian emperor.
+It seems, based on numerous court documents, that the Colony was on the verge of a disastrous war with the surrounding Native Americans, and Esquire Tom had attempted to incite the war by killing the woman (scalping her) and her children, and then falsely blaming the killings on Virginia’s Piscataway Native American emperor.
 Besides this incident, that summer the Governor recorded problems with pirates on the Chesapeake Bay, another killing of an Englishman at the head of the Potomac River, and insolent drunkenness of laborers at some of the Colony’s inns.

 Cornelius died earlier than most Maddox men (approximately 54) and without a will.
 His estate was inventoried 9 March 1705/6,[xxxi] and first son James administered the estate in lieu of Cornelius’ wife Mary.
 Cornelius was noted as a “pauper” in the administrative record.[xxxi.a.]
-But his inventory is long and includes many luxuries, like silks, wigs, pewter, books and more – probably meaning that the label “pauper” was administrative shorthand for someone without holdings or in debt, and not a description of someone impoverished.
+But his inventory (see page 1 and page 2) includes luxuries like silks, wigs, pewter, books and more – perhaps meaning that the label “pauper” was administrative shorthand for someone without holdings or in debt, and not a description of someone impoverished.
 Perhaps, because of his age and an unexpected end, he had some business debts.

 How Cornelius and Mary’s children attained their “landed” positions in Charles County despite Cornelius’ early death requires more research.
 There’s no indication that Cornelius passed land to any of his children.
 His son Edward was just 14 years old when Cornelius died, but Edward would eventually own hundreds of acres and run the leading inn in Port Tobacco with his brother James.
-After Cornelius’ death, the widow Mary Smallwood Maddox would marry the prominent planter Robert Taylor and they would produce three more children.
-The Maddox children probably benefited from Taylor’s wealth, and from the Smallwood family’s prominence and wealth.
+After Cornelius’ death, his widow Mary Smallwood Maddox would marry the prominent planter Robert Taylor and she would produce three more children.
+The Maddox children might have benefited from Robert Taylor’s wealth, and from the Smallwood family’s prominence and wealth.

 If Cornelius was a member of Christ Church in Port Tobacco, then he probably would have been buried in its graveyard, which has disappeared into the soil along with the original church.[xxxii]
 The National Society of the Colonial Dames of America includes Cornelius Maddox among their lineages.
 The Order of the First Families of Maryland includes Cornelius as a qualifying ancestor.